SpaceTeam/web_ecui_houbolt/README.md

 #### Sequence Format

-Each timestamp of the data item object has to be the same value as the first timestamp in the actions array.
+Each timestamp **MUST** be a number type; timestamps in the data array objects may also have the value **"START"** or **"END"**.
+The first object in action of the first data object **HAS TO** include all Devices used!
-Each number in actions except the timestamp is uint8 on the LLServer
+Each number in actions except the timestamp is uint8 on the LLServer.

+> Note: The keywords "START" or "END" are only allowed in the Group Commands (objects inside data array).
+>

 	{
+	    "globals":
-		"globals": {
+        {
-		  "startTime": -4,
-		  "endTime": 4,
+            "endTime": 8,
-		  "interval": 0.01
+            "interpolation":
+            {
+                "fuel": "linear",
+                "igniter": "none",
+                "oxidizer": "linear",
+                "solenoidDepress": "none",
+                "solenoidPress": "none"
             },
+            "interval": 0.01,
+            "ranges":
+            [
+                "chamberPressure"
+            ],
+            "startTime": -12
+        },
+        "data":
-	    "data": [
+        [
             {
                 "timestamp": "START",
-				"name": "All to Zero",
+                "name": "start",
-			    "desc": "blah blah optional blah",
+                "desc": "set all to zero",
+                "actions":
-			    "actions": [
+                [
                     {
-				              "chamberPressureMin": 0,
+                        "timestamp": 0.0,
                         "fuel": 0,
                         "igniter": 0,
                         "oxidizer": 0,
-							  "timestamp": "START"
-						  },
+                        "solenoidDepress": 0,
+                        "solenoidPress": 0,
+                        "sensorsNominalRange":
                         {
-			                  "chamberPressureMin": 0,
-							  "fuel": 0,
-							  "igniter": 0,
-							  "oxidizer": 0,
-							  "timestamp": 0.0
+                            "chamberPressure": [-5, 20]
+                        }
+                    }
+                ]
             },
             {
-			                  "chamberPressureMin": 0,
-							  "fuel": 50,
-							  "igniter": 0,
-							  "oxidizer": 50,
+                "timestamp": -5.5,
+                "name": "press",
+                "desc": "pressurize tanks",
+                "actions":
+                [
+                    {
-							  "timestamp": 0.5
+                        "timestamp": 0,
+                        "solenoidDepress": 100
                     },
                     {
-			                  "chamberPressureMin": 0,
-							  "fuel": 100,
-							  "igniter": 100,
-							  "oxidizer": 100,
-							  "timestamp": 1.0
+                        "timestamp": 0.5,
-						  },
+                        "solenoidPress": 100
+                    }
                 ]
             }
         ]
 	}

 #### Abort Sequence Format

-For now exactly one object with all commands to be executed
+For now exactly one object with all commands to be executed.
+The "endTime" key in "globals" is used to describe for how long the logging should continue in case of an abort.

 	{
+	    "globals": {
+            "endTime": 3.2              //double
+        },
 	    "actions" : {
 	        "fuel": 0,  				//uint8
 		    "igniter": 0,  				//uint8